Overtwisted energy-minimizing curl eigenfields: Symmetry and tight energy minima

+In the case $\lambda(x)=\lambda=\text{const}$, the triple $(M,\eta,g_M)$ is called \df{$(K,\lambda)$- structure} on $M$ (\cite{Nicolaescu98}), in which case $\eta$ defines a curl eigenform on $M$.
+The $(K,1)$- manifolds are also known as \df{$K$-contact} manifolds or equivalently, in dimension 3, Sasakian manifolds, (\cite{Blair02, Nicolaescu98}), the Hopf fields on the round $S^3$ are the classical example (see \cite{Khesin98}).
+We remark here that if $M$ admits a $(K,\lambda)$- structure then it is topologically a Seifert manifold (see \cite{Nicolaescu98} for the proof).

-For the more general case, tightness can be forced by additional symmetry.
-Let $P$ be a principal $S^1$-bundle over a closed orientable surface $\Sigma$, equipped with a bundle metric of constant length fibres.
-Assume that all fibers are geodesics, the bundle metric is invariant under the action of a Killing field $X$ tangent to the fibres, and the projection $\pi:P\rightarrow \Sigma$ is a Riemannian submersion.
-Cartan's equations of structure imply that dual 1-form $\eta=X^\flat$ satisfies
+Now we focus on the special case of $(M,\eta,g_M)$, namely the case of a principal $S^1$-bundle over a closed orientable surface $\Sigma$, equipped with a bundle metric $g_P$.
+All fibres are geodesics, as the bundle metric is invariant under the action of a unit Killing field $X$ tangent to the fibres, and the projection $\pi:P\rightarrow \Sigma$ is a Riemannian submersion.

-Therefore, $\eta$ defines a curl eigenform, if $\lambda(x)=\lambda=\text{const}$.
-It is shown in \cite{Nicolaescu98} that $\lambda=-e(P)/\gamma$, where $\gamma=\|X\|_p$ and $e(P)$ is an Euler number of the bundle.
-So called Sasakian structures are special case of such curl eigenforms and occur in the case $\lambda=1$, Hopf fields on the round $S^3$ are the classical example (see \cite{Khesin98}).
-Such structures are called \df{$K$-contact},\cite{Blair02}, structures (see \cite{Nicolaescu98}).
-By Theorem \ref{th:giroux_bundle} $\eta$ is necessarily tight since the contact plane distribution is orthogonal to the fibers.
+By Theorem \ref{th:giroux_bundle} $\eta$ is necessarily tight since the contact plane distribution is orthogonal to the fibres.